dancasimiro/WAV.jl/README.md

 WAV provides `wavread`, `wavwrite`, and `wavappend` commands to read, write, and append WAV files.
 Here is an example to get you started.
 It generates some data, writes it to a file and then reads the data back.
-`wavplay` is also provided for simple audio playback.

 ```jlcon
 julia> using WAV